 The Layla mattress is made in the USA.
 So for the price, you’re going to get some pretty decent value.

-You might be interested: Layla Topper Review
+You may be interested in: Layla Topper Review

 Maintenance, Protection, Care, & Warranty